-Here is how I see different levels of storytelling, in the format of one-hour presentation, happening in this group.
+Here is how I see different levels of storytelling, in the format of an one-hour presentation, could happen in this group.

 You can give a Level 0 talk, which is going through someone else’s paper—the storyline is already there.
 This is perhaps the most basic and involves the least work: you just need to understand it and retell it to others.
-(I assume as a researcher you already read papers, and this additional work of making it into a presentation would definitely help you understand it better yourself.)
-And best of all, when the audience asks hard questions, you can just say “Not my work—I don’t know.”
+(I assume as a researcher you already read papers, and this additional work of making it into a presentation would only help you understand it better yourself.)
+And best of all, when the audience asks hard questions, you can just say “I don’t know—not my work.”

 A Level 1 talk, could mean presenting one of your own papers.
 The bar is higher because you are expected to know every detail of the project, but also lower because you probably already do.
 And a good background coverage to lead to the exact problem and idea always helps.